 - An open fire.

-Vehicles may be parked unattended in a safe haven.
-A safe haven is a government approved place for parking unattended vehicles loaded with explosives.
-Designation of authorized safe havens are usually made by local authorities.
-In California, safe havens are designated by the CHP and referred to as "safe parking places."
+You are allowed to leave your vehicle unattended in a safe haven.
+A safe haven is an approved place for parking unattended vehicles loaded with explosives.
+Designation of authorized safe havens is usually made by local authorities.

-You may park a placarded vehicle (not laden with explosives) within 5 feet of the traveled part of the road if your work requires it.
-You may park for only a brief time.
-Someone must always watch a vehicle parked with hazardous materials on a public roadway or shoulder.
-Do not uncouple or leave a trailer with hazardous materials on a public street.
+You may park a placarded vehicle (not laden with explosives) within five feet of the traveled part of the road only if your work requires it.
+Do so only briefly.
+Someone must always watch the vehicle when parked on a public roadway or shoulder.
+Do not uncouple a trailer and leave it with hazardous materials on a public street.
 Do not park within 300 feet of an open fire.